gaia-platform/access_control_template/get_started.md

 The Sandbox contains a complete sample for you to examine and modify.

-To build the sample, select the **Build** button located above the simulator window.
-The state of the button changes depending on what point in the build/run cycle that you are in.

 While the sample builds, the **Output** window displays the progress of the build. **It can take several minutes** to build the sample.
+When the sample has completed building, select the **Run** button.

 If you press **Build** or **Run**, you will see progress messages in the **Output** tab.